cecilia-coutinho/csharp-workshops/21-ef-nowork/Documentation/DataSchema.md

 	* Condition: Status = 2
 		###Action:
 		- Calculate the number of days approved by subtracting the previous RequestedDays value from the updated RequestedDays value.
-		- Update the corresponding staff member's LeaveBalance by subtracting the calculated number of days.
+		- Update the corresponding Employee member's LeaveBalance by subtracting the calculated number of days.